MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/allow-block-email-spoof.md

 #### Use the Microsoft 365 Defender portal to create allow entries for spoofed senders in the Submissions portal

-Submitting messages that were blocked by [spoof intelligence](learn-about-spoof-intelligence.md) to Microsoft in the **Submissions** portal at <https://security.microsoft.com/reportsubmission> adds the sender as an allow entry on the **Spoofed senders** tab in Tenant Allow/Block List.
+Submitting messages that were blocked by [spoof intelligence](learn-about-spoof-intelligence.md) to Microsoft in the **Submissions** portal at <https://security.microsoft.com/reportsubmission> adds the sender as an allow entry for the sender on the **Spoofed senders** tab in Tenant Allow/Block List.

 For instructions, see [Report good email to Microsoft](admin-submission.md#report-good-email-to-microsoft).